 What is the Asana Chrome add-on?

-You can add and search for Asana tasks from any webpage with this official Asana Chrome Extension.
+The official Asana Chrome Extension or Add-On allows you to add and search for Asana tasks from any webpage.
 Asana enables teams to move work from start to finish, from tasks and projects to conversations and notifications.
 It's easy to get started with, but it's powerful enough to manage your entire company.
 Any project can have tasks added to it.
+Because it's a web app, you'll be using it mostly through the browser, so using the Chrome add-on makes your life easier.

 What's the deal with the Asana desktop app?